 The Facility Substation transformer is the only potential oversized/overweight (OS/OW) delivery anticipated during construction of the Facility.
 It is expected that it will be delivered on a "lowbed" semi-trailer and may require a Special Hauling Permit (Non-Divisible Load) which will identify the delivery vehicle design and the required haul route.
 Based on the proposed roadway configuration, it is not anticipated that major improvements will be needed to accommodate this OS/OW delivery.
-Minor shoulder improvements and restoration may be required at the substation site entrance and the Applicant will work with the Town of Ripley and Chautauqua County Highway Departments to estimate Road Use Agreements, as necessary.
+Minor shoulder improvements and restoration may be required at the substation site entrance and Access Road 38 to accommodate OS/OW delivery.
+Improvements include ensuring culverts that are installed as part of Access Road 38 have adequate cover and that the access road has sufficient base and top material sections that have satisfactory compaction.
+Please see Appendix 5-A for typical access road design details, including profile drawings depicting proposed access road centerline grading and culvert crossing.
+Based on the minor improvements required for over-sized delivery, the Applicant does not anticipate any impacts.
+The Applicant will work with the Town of Ripley and Chautauqua County Highway Departments to estimate Road Use Agreement costs, as necessary.